top of page

 Mind--Emotions -Body--Spirit

-It also entails understanding the role of the nervous system in mental health and incorporating practices such as EFT/tapping, overall nutrition, and healthy lifestyle behaviors.
+It also entails understanding the role of the nervous system in mental health and incorporating practices such as EFT/tapping, overall nutrition, safe and sound listen therapy, yoga and healthy lifestyle behaviors.

 To schedule - schedule a full session OR a meet and greet info@christinaspinler.com